 She has a PhD in collaborative artistic practices, which considers the intersectionality of creating artworks between peoples, species and levels of sentience.

 Ash has delivered talks, workshops and artworks worldwide.

 Laura Sweeney (she/her)

-Laura is a creative producer working with performance and live artists to develop strategies for creating new work and sustainability, with artist development at the core.
+Laura is a creative producer and facilitator with a focus on creating strategies for new work, infrastructure and sustainability, with artist development at the core.
 She works with artists in a holistic way, ensuring that care is embedded in their shared practice.

 Until January 2021, Laura was Deputy Chair of the Board for Home Live Art.
 Throughout 2019-20, she was part of the British Council GENERATE programme that connected UK and US producers, curators and programmers.
 She was also a recipient of a Jerwood bursary to focus on training opportunities.